stella-dikmans/MOC/README.md

 **with marielle, carolina & stella**

-for a moore user-friendly documentatino, visit our notion page https://www.notion.so/Marielle-Stella-Carolina-MDEF-22-23-34fdfc848ec44d93bae61fdf263d6c88
+for a more user-friendly documentatino, visit our [notion page](https://www.notion.so/Marielle-Stella-Carolina-MDEF-22-23-34fdfc848ec44d93bae61fdf263d6c88)

 **Silly description:** We are paying attention to the city’s street names, the wall paintings, statues and engravings as we believe they are constantly whispering half truths.
 History is being told by a very particular societal group that has imprisoned one half of the truth somewhere...
 This machine exists because the present time was very poorly designed by a selective group.
 The machine will (intentionally) expose the dirty history of hidden public artifacts in order to embrace other futures (by other we mean the furthest point possible from patriarchy, capitalist and neo-colonist structures) so citizens can fully engage, at their own risk, with their cities history.

 Questions: